Time preference

-In economics, time preference (or time discounting, delay discounting, temporal discounting, long-term orientation) is the current relative valuation placed on receiving a good or some cash at an earlier date compared with receiving it at a later date.
+In behavioral economics, time preference (or time discounting, delay discounting, temporal discounting, long-term orientation) is the current relative valuation placed on receiving a good at an earlier date compared with receiving it at a later date.
+Applications for these preferences include finance, health, and climate change.

 Time preferences are captured mathematically in the discount function.
+The main models of discounting include exponential, hyperbolic, and quasi hyperbolic.
 The higher the time preference, the higher the discount placed on returns receivable or costs payable in the future.

-One of the factors that may determine an individual's time preference is how long that individual has lived.
-An older individual may have a lower time preference (relative to what they had earlier in life) due to a higher income and to the fact that they have had more time to acquire durable commodities (such as a college education or a house).
+Several factors correlate with an individual's time preference, including age, income, race, risk, and temptation.
+On a larger level, ideas such as sign effects, sub-additivity, and the elicitation method can influence how people display time preference.
+Time preference can also inform wider preferences about real world behavior and attitudes, such as pro-social behavior.
+Cultural differences can explain differences in discounting as they both have similar underlying psychological influences.
+The discount rate is also useful in many fields, such as finance and climate change.

 Example

+Calculating the discount rate: "Would you rather have $100 today or $110 in one month?"
+Your choice indicates your discount rate.
+If you choose $100 today, your discount rate is at least 10%.
+If you choose $110 in one month, your discount rate is less than 10%.
+Now how about "$100 today or $101 in one month?"
+Choosing the $100 today now indicates a discount rate of at least 1%, whereas choosing $101 in one month indicates that it is less than 1%.
+Asking a series of these questions, narrowing the interval, would show your discount rate.
+Typically, factors such as risk and interest rates heavily influence the choices.

 A practical example: Jim and Bob go out for a drink but Jim has no money so Bob lends Jim $10.
 The next day Jim visits Bob and says, "Bob, you can have $10 now, or I will give you $15 when I get paid at the end of the month."
 Bob's time preference will change depending on his trust in Jim, whether he needs the money now, or if he thinks he can wait; or if he'd prefer to have $15 at the end of the month rather than $10 now.
 Present and expected needs, present and expected income affect one's time preference.